Johns-Hopkins-CISRE/MISST/README.md

 # Mouse PSG

-This Python project uses Multivariate CNN-LSTM networks to automate the process of polysomnogram grading for mice.
+This Python project uses a unique "Multivariate SDCC-BiLSTM" model to automate the process of polysomnogram grading for mice.

+# Multivariate SDCC-BiLSTM

+The architecture of the network is a Multivariate SDCC-BiLSTM, which stands for "Multivariate Stacked Dilated Causal Convolutions-Bidirectional Long Short Term Memory."
+Essentially, this architecture is a combination of traditional LSTM approaches to time-series data, along with a multivariate implementation of WaveNet.

 # Training Data

-This network was trained on a variety of polysomnograms taken of mice during sleep studies at Hopkins.
+This network was trained on a variety of polysomnograms taken of mice during sleep studies at Hopkins

-# Architecture

-The architecture of the network is a Multivariate CNN LSTM, with a modified WaveNet being applied to each input channel.

 # Dependencies